pac008/vue-with-pinia/README.md

 # PiniaApp Demos

-### this is a vue app using pinia as state handler, the fetching with axios and tanstack/vue-query, and json server as back-end
+### This is a vue app using pinia as state handler, the fetching with axios and tanstack/vue-query, and json server as back-end

 ## Dev
 Steps